 Gamezone: (PC) “Among the most impressive things about the Broken Sword series are its animated cut scenes, which look fantastic on the iPad.
 The animation itself is a bit dated, but it also brings a sense of nostalgia, reminiscent of cartoons and animated movies of the same time period.
 The voice acting is solid, and the game sounds great on the iPad.
 The remastered version of The Smoking Mirror is compatible with both the iPad and iPhone, and though the game can look a bit stretched and blurry at times on the iPad, the bigger screen is preferable for gameplay purposes.
 Overall 8/10”.

 “A great sequel and enthralling storyline.
 Great graphics, and tougher puzzles than the first instalment.
-Pity that about the lack of innovation in gameplay, and information regarding the Mayan culture”
+Pity about the lack of innovation in gameplay, and information regarding the Mayan culture”

 Racing games aren’t everyone’s cup of tea, as gamers usually expect realism and serious competition.
 Super Mario Kart took already established and loved characters and put them in a family-friendly racing game.
 The result was the beginning of a huge series of games that saw children and adults alike competing for hours in heated but fun and entertaining tournaments.
 Ladies and gentlemen, I give you Super Mario Kart!